Tutka Bay Lodge

 Thanks to Tutka Bay Lodge, the Dixon’s, care deeply about Alaska’s environment, which is reflected in the small footprint of their six-guest lodges.
 Their focus on local, homegrown and foraged menu items; cooking fresh catches by guests and composting leftovers to nourish their herb and vegetable gardens; as well as maintaining strong relationships with their neighbors, crew and staff; Tutka Bay Lodge has earned the stamp of approval from National Geographic and lives solidly on their Unique Lodges of the World list.

 Tutka Bay Lodge Accommodations

-Situated on an eleven-acre property, Tutka Bay Lodge has six private comfortable and enticing cabins:
+Situated on an 11-acre property, Tutka Bay Lodge has five private, comfortable and enticing cabins:

 Oyster Catcher Cabin